AzimMuradov/stardew-valley-designer/README.md

 The goal of this project is to provide a finely tuned editor for designing your farm and the interior of all its buildings.

+## Stardew Valley version

+The app aims to support the latest version of Stardew Valley (**1.5.6**).

+Other versions may have little or no support.

 ## Installation

 Latest release - https://azimmuradov.github.io/stardew-valley-designer/download.html.